RikyPy/supabase-pinger/README.md

 # supabase-pinger

-This script will make supabase projects stay active
+This script will make supabase projects stay active!